Matt Carpenter: Amateur career

 At Elkins High School, Carpenter was a three-year first-team all-district performer and two-time all-state tournament team selection.
 He helped lead the team to a 35–1 record and the USA Today National Prep Championship in 2002, and was named the District Sophomore of the Year that year.
-Rick Carpenter was honored as the USA Today High School Baseball Coach of the Year.
-Matt Carpenter was named a 2004 TPX second-team High School All-American.
+His father, Rick Carpenter, was honored as the USA Today High School Baseball Coach of the Year.
+Matt was named a 2004 TPX second-team High School All-American.
 He holds the Elkins High School record for most career hits.
-One of his high school teammates was Loney.
+One of his high school teammates was James Loney.

 Carpenter attended Texas Christian University (TCU) and majored in communications.
 One of Carpenter's teammates at TCU was pitcher and fellow future major leaguer Jake Arrieta—who, after Carpenter became a St. Louis Cardinal, would later join the Chicago Cubs on the opposite end of the storied Cardinals–Cubs rivalry.
 In his freshman year as an athlete, Carpenter played 50 games and batted .289, 27 runs batted in (RBI), eight doubles (2B) and one home run (HR) with 11 multi-hit games and eight multiple-RBI games.
 The next season, he finished second on the team with a .349 average, one home run, and 36 RBIs in 62 games.
 He hit safely in 47 games and reached base in 56.

 However, Carpenter's junior season was cut short after eight games due to a tearing a ligament in his elbow while throwing from first base.
 Tommy John surgery was necessary making him the first TCU position player to undergo a procedure much more common for pitchers to have.
 As a result he was granted a two-year medical redshirt (RS).
 Because his weight increased to 240 lb and he was rehabilitating his elbow at an age more advanced than most players who are drafted, doubt lingered about Carpenter's future as a professional baseball player.
 While he was very disciplined as a player, his discipline off the field was poor, including his grades and physical conditioning.
 This contributed to his weight being higher than average.
 Carpenter attributes personal motivation and a speech from his head coach Jim Schlossnagle to getting him motivated to change his habits off the field.
 Thus, he applied the same dedication off the field as he did on the field.
 As a result Carpenter lost 40 lb.